 - Deep tissue massage is one of the most common forms.
 It involves significant pressure with slower strokes (although less rhythmic than other types), which is designed to get to deeper muscle layers and tissue.
 This is best for giving attention to certain painful, stiff “trouble spots” in your body and could be helpful after an injury.

-- Swedish massage is a gentler type of massage with to focus on helping you relax.
-It typically involves soft, long, kneading strokes and light, rhythmic, tapping strokes.
+- Swedish massage is a gentler type of massage focused on helping you relax.
+It typically involves soft, long, kneading strokes and light, rhythmic tapping strokes.
 Sometimes, these are combined with the movement of the joints.
 There are four standard strokes, including Effleurage, Petrissage, Friction, and Tapotement.

 - Myotherapy is used to treat soft tissue pain, injury, and dysfunction affecting the movement and mobility of muscles, tendons, ligaments, and fascia.
 Remedial massage is similar to this type.

-- Shiatsu means finger pressure, so this method is designed to improve the flow of the body’s vital energy (chi) by working certain points on the body.
+- Shiatsu means finger pressure, so this method is designed to improve the flow of the body’s vital energy (chi) by working at certain points of the body.
 These are comparable to the same points of acupuncture.

 - Sports massage is an application of, not a particular technique.
 Often, it’s similar to Swedish massage.
 Individuals recovering from injury or trying to prevent injuries use this type.